Single mother gifted with new home for Christmas

 “So, it really took a toll on me.
 But I had my son beside me, and he was my ‘inside doctor’ and I appreciate him.
 I just ask God to uplift him and push him more, so he can do more to help someone else, just like someone else [helped me],” she said.

-Rohan, who aspires to be a firefighter, said that the donation is a sign of improvements materialising for his family.
+Rohan, who aspires to be a firefighter, told JIS News that the donation is a sign of improvements for his family.

 “I’m glad we have somewhere better to sleep than in a board structure.
 I’m happy my mom got [this home], so we can stay healthy and feel better [about ourselves],” he said.

-Meanwhile, Holness disclosed that approximately 150 homes are expected to be donated to families living in similar conditions, under the NSHP, by the end of the year.
+Meanwhile, Prime Minister Holness disclosed that approximately 150 homes are expected to be donated to families living in similar conditions, under the NSHP, by the end of the year.

-While welcoming this anticipated outcome, he emphasised the need to scale up the construction and donation of homes under the programme, to assist in addressing the urgent need for housing solutions by the society’s most vulnerable.

 “We estimate, based upon the applications that have come into the office, that there are about 6,000 households in Jamaica that would qualify for this kind of intervention.
 We want to be able to be turning out 100 of these [per month], if we are going to make the impact as quickly as possible,” he stated.